cavaloni/react-input-range/README.md

 ## Forked for use in project
 This was originally forked from davidchin/react-input-range.
-For use in larger project.
+For use in larger project for Syndio Solutions.
 Adds some features that may be trivial for larger scale use and/or too specific to be useful.
-It fits our needs, however :)
+It fits our needs, however :) These features are:

+* Markers:
+  + Ability to add markers based off percentage and supply your own styles to it
+* Style objects for dynamic updates for each main component:
+  + Label
+  + Track
+  + Active Track
+* ClassNames object no longer requires providing every className, just those you wish to update.

 # react-input-range